davidsilvasmith/sowhatsbitcoin.com/index.md

 ![bitcoin moves money around the world](/images/bitcoin-around-the-world.png 'bitcoin moves money around the world' )

->Every informed person needs to know about Bitcoin because it might be one of the world’s most important developments. --*Leon Louw*
+>Every informed person needs to know about Bitcoin because it might be one of the world’s most important developments. --*Leon Louw*, Nobel Peace Prize nominee

 #### What is bitcoin?
 Bitcoin is digital cash.